Alex Online Guitar Teacher

 Many students want to play and sing their favorite songs, and we learn chords, fingerpicking, and strumming patterns.
 Others want to play the melodies of their favorite artists.
 Some like certain performing styles as, for instance, fingerstyle - when the melody is played along with the chords.
 Occasionally, students are interested in learning how to improvise and play solo.
 In some cases, parents prefer kids to study sheet music and play classics.
 Others’ favorites are blues or rock… Everything can be studied and learned!

-20$ per hour for 45 minutes guitar lesson.
+25$ for 45 minutes guitar lesson.
 By the way, the first class is FREE.

-During trial classes we will get to know the guitar, learn about guitar parts, how to hold the guitar correctly, how the strings are named, learn a few basic chords, or a simple melody and learn how to tune the instrument.
+During trial class we will get to know the guitar, learn about guitar parts, how to hold the guitar correctly, how the strings are named, learn a few basic chords, or a simple melody and learn how to tune the instrument.

 First Chord Progressions